opnsense/docs/source/manual/captiveportal.rst

 The Built-in traffic shaper can be utilized to:

 * Share bandwidth evenly
-* Give priority to protocols port numbers and/or ip addresses
+* Give priority to protocols port numbers and/or IP addresses

 See also: :doc:`/manual/shaping`